Oklahoma vs. Kansas State NCAA Football Odds, Plays and Insights | October 2, 2021

 Oklahoma Stats and Trends

-- Oklahoma has one win against the spread in four games this season.
+- Thus far this season Oklahoma has one win against the spread.

-- The Sooners have covered the spread once this season when favored by 10.5 points or more (in four chances).
+- This season, the Sooners have just one against the spread win in four games as a favorite of 11.5 points or more.

-- Oklahoma's games this year have gone over the total in two out of four opportunities (50%).

-- In games that Oklahoma churns out over 330.3 yards, the team is 1-2 against the spread and 3-0 overall.
+- When Oklahoma churns out over 330.3 yards, the team is 1-2 against the spread and 3-0 overall.

-- The Sooners have three giveaways this season, while the Wildcats have six takeaways .

 - Find the latest spread and moneyline odds for Oklahoma at SISportsbook.